 Understanding market dynamics, competitive positioning, and growth prospects to assess the company's long-term potential.

 On the other hand, venture capital primarily focuses on early-stage companies with innovative ideas and high growth potential.
+Venture capital due diligence is forward-looking, focusing on a startup’s future potential, scalability, and ability to disrupt the market.

 Due diligence in venture capital centers around: